Trampoline — Targeting Tokyo 2021

 Rosie’s ambition extends to her academic life as well.

-A graduate student at the University of Toronto, she's currently completing her master’s thesis on social change through sport.
+As a graduate student at the University of Toronto, she's completed her master’s thesis on social change through sport.

 She hopes that her athletic experience and education will provide her with a solid foundation to build a better Canada through her research insights about athletes beyond high performance sport and her work with charitable organizations like Jumpstart and Active at School.